From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Remarks on counting bits and types

 \subsection{Arbitrary processes}

-Let us inspect the rates of the Shannon entropy and the expected cardinality for general stochastic processes (over a countable alphabet).
-We may define theses rates as follows. \begin{definition} Let $(X_t)_{t\in\mathbb{Z}}$ be an arbitrary stochastic process.
+In the following, we consider arbitrary processes (possibly non-stationary) over a countable alphabet.
+Let us inspect the rates of the Shannon entropy and the expected cardinality for these objects.
+We may define the rates as follows. \begin{definition} Let $(X_t)_{t\in\mathbb{N}}$ be an arbitrary process.
 We define the entropy rate